mongodb-developer/Multi-Model-Embeddings/README.md

 Example code to show how to chunk + work with multiple embeddings in the same document.
 You can also create the vector indexes in the Atlas UI - but there is code here for that also

+# Multi-model is used here
+We are using OpenAI + 🤗 HuggingFace Bert Model for conversation syntaxual understanding

 #query multiple embedded fields

 ```